Microsoft's testing a big change for Windows 10 called Sets

 But on computers and phones, it's still somewhat uncommon to see widely distributed test software because of how sophisticated and complicated it is to do.
 Also, since software like Windows is used by hundreds of millions of people every day, any change ripples around the world.

 "The nature of the way you have to think about it is different," said Bob O'Donnell, head of industry watcher Technalysis Research.
-Microsoft's choice to publicly share new ideas like Sets this early in product development is a sign that the company wants to be more thoughtful and methodical in the way it makes big changes to Windows.
+Microsoft's choice to publicly share new ideas like Sets this early in product development is a sign that the company wants to be more thoughtful and methodical in the way it makes big changes to Windows, he added.
+The company's also only giving the feature to some testers, not all, to see how different people react to it.

 Sure, Microsoft's offered prerelease versions of its software for years, but that typically happens after features have been decided, and not when they're being considered.
 Think back to 2012, when Microsoft removed the Start button, only to put it back a year later.
 Or to 2007, when it was widely criticized for the new "ribbon" design for its Office productivity software.